Sports in Puerto Rico: American (United States) colonization

 In the late 19th century "new" sports were introduced in Puerto Rico, after Puerto Rico became an American territory when the United States defeated Spain in the Spanish–American War.
 Baseball, which was invented in the United States, was introduced to the island by a group of Puerto Ricans and Cubans who learned the sport in the United States.
 The sport was also played by the American soldiers who organized games as part of their training.
 Puerto Ricans were also introduced to the sports of boxing and basketball by the occupying military forces.
+The development of massified sports mostly took off after 1899, since government initiatives were absent during the Spanish regime, tough baseball was starting to organize.